timcowlishaw/blog/_posts/2015-07-26-why-i-am-supporting-jeremy-corbyn-for-labour-leader.md

 rights of the working people of this country.
-I believe that of all the candidates on the ballot, Jeremy Corbyn is the only one with the vision, and the track record as a campaigner, to put that right, and put it right we must, both because it is right in and of itself, and  because once we start representing the i working people of this country again, they'll start voting for us again.
+I believe that of all the candidates on the ballot, Jeremy Corbyn is the only one with the vision, and the track record as a campaigner, to put that right, and put it right we must, both because it is right in and of itself, and  because once we start representing the working people of this country again, they'll start voting for us again.
 Thank you.